Menu

 Buyer Dispute Program

 The Amazon Pay A-to-z Guarantee applies to qualified purchases of physical goods.
 The condition of the item you buy, and its timely delivery are guaranteed under the Amazon Pay A-to-z Guarantee.
 If your purchase isn't eligible for the Amazon Pay A-to-z Guarantee, you can still get help resolving issues with merchants through the Amazon Payments Buyer Dispute Program.
-Amazon Pay does not act as the agent of either party in any transaction or in resolving any dispute.
+Amazon Pay doesn't act as the agent of either party in any transaction or in resolving any dispute.
 Amazon Pay will attempt to resolve disputes by fostering good faith communication between buyers and merchants.

 Please read the following guidelines before submitting a complaint.